ryanw-mobile/OctoMeter/README.md

 ### It works for me

-This is a fully functional app that I developed for myself, and I use it every day to monitor energy consumption and save money.
+This is a fully functional app that I developed for myself. **I use it every day** to monitor energy consumption and save money.
 While it should technically work for other Octopus Energy customers, I can’t guarantee it will handle all scenarios such as different tariffs or multiple meter installations.
 These may produce data that the app cannot process.

 This is a dashboard-type app that runs on desktop (desktop-first), Android, and iOS.
 It supports an adaptive layout that works on mobile, tablet, and dynamic desktop window sizes.
 The app honours light and dark modes on all supported platforms.